 For many, Walmart is a cheap place to buy toilet paper and potato chips.
 For a smaller population — mostly seasoned campers or nomadic folk — Walmart is a last resort camping option for their RV or campervan.
 For the latter, there’s lots of advice out there about how NOT to sleep at Walmarts.
+If you want to avoid the last resort option, use The Dyrt PRO to download campgrounds and maps before you leave.

 But we actually look forward to the occasional night in a Walmart RV parking spot.
 Staying here overnight means the following: A free night’s parking space where we can sleep in relative safety, a clean bathroom that is typically open all night, and a convenient place to pick up some essentials.